versatiles-org/versatiles-documentation/compendium/specification_extended_tilejson.md

 ## Introduction

 This extension defines **four optional metadata fields** for the [TileJSON 3.0 spec](https://github.com/mapbox/tilejson-spec/tree/master/3.0.0), enabling clients to understand tile content **before downloading the first tile**.
 These fields allow clients to pre-configure appropriate renderers and display fallback messages when unsupported tile types are encountered.
-Clients and servers that do not recognize these properties remain fully compatible, as this extension adds no required fields and preserves existing TileJSON semantics.
+Clients and servers that do not recognise these properties remain fully compatible, as this extension adds no required fields and preserves existing TileJSON semantics.

 ### Why extend TileJSON?